-ESCCAP guidelines are made possible by sponsorship from ALL the major leading pharmaceutical companies.
+ESCCAP guidelines are made possible by sponsorship from ALL the major leading pharmeaceutical companies.

-ESCCAP Secretariat Malvern Hills Science Park Geraldine Road, Malvern WR14 3SZ United Kingdom Tel: +44 (0) 1684 585135 www.esccap.org
+ESCCAP Secretariat Malvern Hills Science Park Geraldine Road, Malvern WR14 3SZ United Kingdom

-Sarcoptes scabiei mites are only 0.3 mm in size with very short legs.
-They cause highly pruritic and contagious sarcoptic mange in a wide range of mammalian hosts.
+Sarcoptes scabiei mites are only 0.3 mm in size with very short legs, cause sarcoptic mange in a wide range of mammalian hosts.
 Sarcoptes scabiei var. canis is the specific mite of canids.